vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tions )-begin on the start of cāturmāsya and finish on K.

-pārṇimā; Viṣṇu deity; SmK 406-407.
+pūrṇimā; Viṣṇu deity; SmK 406-407.
 Lakṣavartivrula—begin in K., Vai., M., the best month being

 Vai. and finish in three months on a pūrṇimā; every day waving lights before Viṣṇu and Lakṣmi, Brahma and Sāvitrī, Śiva and Umā with a thousand wicks; SmK 410-411,